TruncatedDinoSour/sininenkissa/README.md

 [![ari-web badge](https://ari.lt/badge.png)](https://ari.lt/)

-this has been commited using git cli with ssh and pgp :)
+this has been commited using git cli with ssh :)